 Breast Cancer Awareness Month

-According to the National Cancer Institute, more than 276,000 women in the United States will be diagnosed with breast cancer and more than 42,000 will die of the disease in 2020.
-In addition, some 2,620 men are expected to be diagnosed with breast cancer and 520 will die of the disease this year.
+According to the National Cancer Institute, more than 280,000 women in the United States will be diagnosed with breast cancer and some 43,600 will die of the disease in 2021.
+In addition, an estimated 2,650 men are expected to be diagnosed with breast cancer and 530 will die of the disease this year.